 What is fast charging in mobile phones?
 As the name implies, it is any type of high-speed battery-charging system implemented in a mobile phone to reduce the time it takes to fill up the battery.
 With regular charging, sometimes it takes a whole of three hours to charge up a phone fully.
 High-speed charging solutions cut that time down dramatically.

-There are different solutions in the market, with each manufacturer often developing their own proprietary system and going by a unique brand name.
+There are different solutions in the market, with many manufacturers often developing their own proprietary system and going by a unique brand name.
 But whatever the specifics of these solutions, they all work by a broad principle.
+Note also that apart from the custom solutions by each brand, there are industry standard charging solutions that some brands have adopted.

 How Fast Charging Works